Not316tb/Magma/README.md

 # Magma is Brocken :(
-I have plans to fix it, but I don't know when I'll have time.
+I no longer have plans to fix it.
+Sorry guys, was fun while it lasted.

 ### Quick PSA:
 # [Fixed!] ~~Don't use any of the DLLs that come with Magma~~